trilitech/tezos-developer-docs/docs/architecture/smart-rollups.md

 title: Smart Rollups
 authors: 'Nomadic Labs, TriliTech, Tim McMackin'
 last_update:
-  date: 15 November 2023
+  date: 16 November 2023
 ---

-As described in [Layers](./layers), Smart Rollups handle transactions and logic in a separate environment that doesn't need to follow all of the same rules as layer 1.
+Smart Rollups handle transactions and logic in a separate environment that doesn't need to follow all of the same rules as layer 1.
 The transactions and logic that Smart Rollups run is called layer 2.

 The code of a Smart Rollup is public, and anyone can run a Smart Rollup node to run that code and verify that other nodes are running it correctly, just like anyone can run baking nodes and accuser nodes on layer 1.